A629N Orange Street Roundabout to Ogden, Calderdale

 Although bus journey times may improve with this deveolpment.
 There is a lot of delay on bus routes off the A629 especially on School Lane, Illingworth.
 Double parking and school drop off and pick up cause further hazards to bus drivers, causing delays.
 Also pedestrians, both adults and children are put at risk when crossing roads around this area.
 Can something be done here to help improve bus services and journey times?

-Lily asked almost 3 years ago
+Lily asked over 3 years ago

 Thank you for your feedback.
 All comments will be analysed as part of the consultation.